ibm-cloud-docs/codeengine/troubleshoot-app.md

 Your app isn't behaving as expected and you want to look at the logs to see whether any messages are generated to help you debug the problem.

 {: tsCauses}
-You can display the logs of an app to view app output.
+You can display the logs of instances of an app to view app output.
 Logs can be helpful to troubleshoot problems when you run apps.

 {: tsResolve}
 You can display logs of all of the instances of an app or display logs of a specific instance of an app.
 The `app get` command displays details about your app, including the running instances of the app.